• Skip to primary navigation

 Why are These Carrot Muffins Healthy?

-The muffins are made with the several nourishing ingredients.
+These muffins are made with several nourishing ingredients.

 Fiber, protein and fat in the muffins, are all nutrients that promote more stable blood sugar levels.